tokers/lua-resty-http2/README.markdown

 * `no_body`, a boolean value, indicates whether this request has body.
 When it is true, the generated HEADERS frame will contains the END_HEADERS flag;

-* `priority`, a hash-like Lua table, which used to define a custom stream dependencies:
+* `priority`, a hash-like Lua table, which is used to define a custom stream dependencies:
   * `priority.sid` represents the dependent stream identifier;
   * `priority.excl`, whether the new stream becomes the sole dependency of the stream indicated by `priority.sid`;